 Several studies have shown that female athletes have a higher incidence of ACL injury than male athletes in certain sports.
 It has been proposed that this is due to differences in physical conditioning, muscular strength, and neuromuscular control.
 Other suggested causes include differences in pelvis and lower extremity (leg) alignment, increased looseness in ligaments, and the effects of estrogen on ligament properties.

-Pain with swelling.
-Within 24 hours, your knee will swell.
-If ignored, the swelling and pain may go away on its own.
+When you injure your anterior cruciate ligament, you might hear a popping noise, and you may feel your knee give out from under you.
+You will probably experience pain along with swelling within the next 24 hours.
+If ignored, the swelling and pain may go away on their own.
 However, if you attempt to return to sports, your knee will probably be unstable, and you risk causing further damage to the cushioning cartilage (meniscus) of your knee.

-- Loss of full range of motion
+- Loss of the full range of motion

 - Tenderness along the joint line